mfranceschi/MFranceschi_CppLibrary/Readme.md

-# Apokkalyps - My Works
+# Martin Franceschi- My Works
 ## What is it?
 This is my personnal repository.
 I will upload there the modules that I have created.
 I hope they will suit someone's desire.